-13. The National Voter Registration Act of 1993, 42 U.S.C. §

-1973gg et seq., has as its purpose "establishing procedures that will increase the number of eligible voters who register to vote in elections for Federal office."
-42 U.S.C. § 1973gg(b)(1).
-14. In furtherance of that goal, the NVRA mandates that "each state shall designate as voter registration agencies - (A) all offices in the state that provide public assistance."
-42 U.S.C. § 1973gg-5.

-15. At each of these voter registration agencies, Section 7 of the NVRA requires that "the following services shall be made available:

-- (i) Distribution of mail voter registration application forms . - (ii) Assistance to applicants in completing voter registration application forms, unless the applicant refuses such assistance. - (iii) Acceptance of completed voter registration application forms for transmittal to the appropriate State election official.
+- 14. The National Voter Registration Act of 1993, 42 U.S.C. § 1973gg et seq., has as its purpose "establishing procedures that will increase the number of eligible voters who register to vote in elections for Federal office."
+42 U.S.C. § 1973gg(b)(1). - 15.
+In furtherance of that goal, the NVRA mandates that "each state shall designate as voter registration agencies (A) all offices in the state that provide public assistance."
+42 U.S.C. § 1973gg-5. - 16.
+At each of these voter registration agencies, Section 7 of the NVRA requires that "the following services shall be made available: - (i) Distribution of mail voter registration application forms . . . . - (ii) Assistance to applicants in completing voter registration application forms, unless the applicant refuses such assistance. - (iii) Acceptance of completed voter registration application forms for transmittal to the appropriate State election official."

-42 U.S.C. § 1973gg-5(a)(4).
+- 42 U.S.C. § 1973gg-5(a)(4).
 These services must be made available "with each application for . . . [public] assistance, and with each recertification, renewal, or change of address form relating to . . . [public] assistance."
-42 U.S.C. § 1973gg-5(a)(6).

-16. Section 7 of the NVRA also requires that voter registration agencies distribute with each application for services, and with each recertification, renewal or change of address form a "voter preference form" providing certain specified information regarding the voter registration process and asking whether the client would like to register to vote.
-The specified information includes, for example, an explanation to the client that the decision to register will not affect the client's eligibility for public assistance or the amount of benefits available.
+42 U.S.C. § 1973gg-5(a)(6). - 17.
+Section 7 of the NVRA also requires that voter registration agencies distribute with each application for services, and with each recertification, renewal or change of address form a "voter preference form" providing certain specified information regarding the voter registration process and asking whether the client would like to register to vote.
+The specified information includes, for example, an explanation to the client that the decision to register will not affect the client's eligibility for public assistance or the amount of benefits available. - 18.
+Section 7's voter registration requirements (including the requirements regarding distribution of registration forms and voter preference forms, and the provision of assistance in completing a registration form) apply both to public assistance clients whose applications for public assistance, renewals or recertifications, or changes of address are processed entirely or in part through in-person transactions at DHS offices, and to clients whose applications for public assistance, renewals or recertifications, or changes of address are processed entirely through remote transactions (e.g., telephone, mail, or internet).

-17. The NVRA requires that "[e]ach State shall designate a State officer or employee as the chief State election official to be responsible for coordination of State responsibilities" under the NVRA.
-42 U.S.C. § 1973gg-8.

-18. To ensure state compliance, the NVRA provides a private right of action to "a person aggrieved by a violation" of the NVRA.
+- 19. The NVRA requires that "[e]ach State shall designate a State officer or employee as the chief State election official to be responsible for coordination of State responsibilities" under the NVRA.
+42 U.S.C. § 1973gg-8. - 20.
+To ensure state compliance, the NVRA provides a private right of action to "a person aggrieved by a violation" of the NVRA.
 42 U.S.C. § 1973gg-9.
 The NVRA generally requires that, at least 90 days prior to bringing an action to enforce the NVRA, an aggrieved person or organization must provide written notice to the state-designated "chief election official" in order to identify the violation and to provide the state an opportunity to cure the violation prior to the commencement of litigation.